 Although he has walked all routes offered by TWE his experience also extends to other Tasmanian and overseas destinations such as the fabled Routeburn Track in New Zealand and the arduous Kokoda Trail in New Guinea.

-He has trekked in Patagonia on the Paine Circuit and around el Chaltén (Monte Fitzroy) and in East Africa on Mt Kenya, the Crater Highlands and Mt Kilimanjaro.
-He has also revisited New Zealand where he trekked around Mt Ruapehu in the Tongariro National Park, and more recently in Iceland on a variety of tracks in their wilderness regions including the Laugavegur Trail.
+He has trekked in Patagonia on the Paine Circuit and around el Chaltén (Monte Fitzroy), in East Africa on Mt Kenya, the Crater Highlands and Mt Kilimanjaro.
+He has since revisited New Zealand where he trekked around Mt Ruapehu in the Tongariro National Park, and in Iceland on a variety of tracks in their wilderness regions including the Laugavegur Trail.
 More adventures have been in Kamchatka (Far Eastern Siberia) where he trekked in a variety of destinations which included active volcanoes and grizzly bears, and most recently he’s trekked in Canada on Vancouver Island and Newfoundland (Gros Morne National Park and the East Coast Trail) as well as in the Rocky Mountains in Colorado.

 He is qualified in Tour Guiding and Outdoor Recreation, with Remote Area First Aid and Food Handling qualifications.